kubernetes-sigs/lws/keps/257-Subgroup-leader-only/README.md

 know that this has succeeded?
 -->

-Add an option to create a LeaderOnly subgroup, while still being able to create subgroups on the other workers.
-Therefore, it should be possible to do the following split:
-(leader), (worker-1, worker-2), (worker-3, worker-4).
-If the desired effect is to have one subgroup for the leader, and one subgroup for the worker, subgroupSize should be set to the number of workers (so size - 1).
+Add an option exclude the leader from any subgroup, while still being able to create subgroups on the other workers.
+Therefore, it should be possible to do the following split: leader, (worker-1, worker-2), (worker-3, worker-4).
+If the desired effect is to have just one subgroup for the workers, subgroupSize should be set to the number of workers (so size - 1).

 ### Non-Goals